State-College-Plone/WebServerAuth/Products/WebServerAuth/README.txt

         header (for instance, if you are using IISCosign, which has "HTTP_REMOTE_USER" hard-coded in), change the header WebServerAuth looks in here.

+    Check for the presence of a cookie

+        In some situations, it is useful to be able to control whether the user is logged in or not based on a cookie, even if the actual authentication takes place outside Zope.
+For example, IIS can be configured to use integrated Windows authentication, in which case NTLM or Kerberos authentication will be used to set the X-Remote-User header.
+However, you may not want your users to appear logged in to Zope at all times, not at least because you can cache content much more efficiently if everyone is anonymous.

+        The solution is to use a custom view or something outside Zope to set a cookie to indicate that the user should be logged in, and then configure this field to check for the presence of that cookie.
+If the cookie is absent, the user will not be authenticated.

 Ancestry